jst-build/jst/examples/cpp-tutorial/README.md

 ### Add library dependencies

 Let's add a new target to the project: the library `libgreet`, which is a dependency of the `helloworld` binary.
+Please have a look at the target description in file `src/TARGETS`:

 ``` jsonnet
 {